- UCAS course code

 |Available as a free choice unit?||Yes|

 This course offers students the opportunity to consider the nuances of American Politics.
-Working across three broad themes of democracy, inclusion and exclusion, the course provides a detailed examination of American Politics.
+Working across broad themes of democracy, inclusion, exclusion and power the course provides a detailed examination of American Politics.

-2. Detail the intersection of democracy, inclusion and exclusion
+2. Detail the intersection of democracy, inclusion, exclusion and power;

 Teaching and learning methods